fixxiv/covid-web/README.md

-# Covid19 statistics fith canvas
+# Covid19 statistics vith canvas
 covid 19 statistics for the regions of russia